shreyasbharath/cpp-dependency-graph/README.md

 Generates useful component dependency visualisations (`dot` or `d3.js`) to study the architecture of C/C++ projects.

-Why do all the other languages have awesome tools to analyse codebases but C/C++ codebases do not?
+Why do all the other languages have awesome tools to analyse codebases but C/C++ does not?

 It's time to change that.